 Let us look at these home remedies in detail.

 There are thousands of different mushrooms in the world, many of which have been praised for curing various ailments, but shiitake mushrooms are certainly one of the most famous varieties.
-The active ingredient in shiitake mushrooms, a beta-glucan called lentinan, has been linked to inhibiting certain types of cancer growth, and shiitake mushroom extracts have been used in Japan and other alternative medical traditions for centuries.
-While research is still ongoing in the complete effect of shiitake mushrooms against ovarian cancer, it certainly won’t hurt to add this to your diet!
+The active ingredient in shiitake mushrooms, a beta-glucan called lentinan, has been linked to inhibiting certain types of cancer growth.
+Shiitake mushroom extracts have been used in Japan and other alternative medical traditions for centuries.
+While research is still ongoing in the complete effectiveness of shiitake mushrooms against ovarian cancer, it certainly won’t hurt to add this to your diet!

 Switching over to soy milk and products may seem “fashionable”, but there is a definite health element to the choice as well!
-Consuming soy products if you are suffering from ovarian cancer (and other cancers) can reduce the adverse symptoms and effects of the disease. found in soy products inhibit the transmission of cancerous cells, slowing the spread of cancer and tumor growth, according to the results of a case-control study conducted in China.
+According to the American Institute of Cancer Research (AICR), consuming - a phytochemical found in soy foods, may limit the production of cancer-related hormones and work as an in the body.
+Isoflavones inhibit the transmission of cancerous cells, slowing the spread of cancer and tumor growth, according to the results of a case-control study conducted in China.
 Furthermore, the isoflavones found in soy products can help repair and protect the body from the often brutal side effects of and other formal cancer treatments.

-As with many cancers that affect the bowels, intestines, prostate, and other organ systems, one of the major side effects of ovarian cancer include periods of diarrhea and constipation.
-Both of these states are unpleasant and potentially dangerous; drinking enough water ensures that you are not , and also helps to smooth digestion and prevent .
+As with many cancers that affect the bowels, intestines, prostate, and other organ systems, some of the major side effects of ovarian cancer include diarrhea and constipation.
+Both of these states are unpleasant and potentially dangerous; drinking enough water ensures that you stay hydrated, and also helps to smooth digestion and prevent .

-Eating oily fish is one of the best ways to consume omega-3 fatty acids, those beneficial fats that the body needs to protect the heart.
+Eating oily fish is one of the best ways to consume omega-3 fatty acids, the essential fats that the body needs to protect the heart.
 Preliminary research says that omega-3s may protect against cancer due to their anti-angiogenic properties; however, some studies say there is no correlation between these fatty acids and cancer prevention.
-Further studies are required to assess the anticancer potential of omega-3s.
+Further studies are required to assess the potential of omega-3s.